joshcalcino/PhantomBatch/README.md

 ## Known issues:
 - Some job and dir names might be excessively long if user specifies unusual numbers
+- Definitely numerous bugs..
+As I am currently the sole writer/user, I only find issues I stumble on

 Excessive number of commits is due to me writing the code on my laptop, but running on a cluster.
-I will eventually make a new branch for testing and implementing changes to prevent this interfering with users in the future.
+I will eventually make a stable to prevent this interfering with users in the future.

 # Brief User guide
 I will turn this into a wiki if PhantomBatch generates enough interest